section-engineering-education/engineering-education/articles/edge-tf-lite/index.md

 ### Conclusion

 Machine Learning is a powerful tool which can help automate many tasks which are beyond the scope of classical programming, it was assumed that you need a powerful computing machine with a GPU to train models.
-But with the evolution of hardware and optimization of software for low-end computing devices, we can perform complex machine learning tasks on devices such as micro-controllers, mobile phones, smart home devices, etc. We see these in our day-to-day applications like Gmail uses TensorFlow Lite for Smart Reply and Auto-Complete.
+But with the evolution of hardware and optimization of software for low-end computing devices, we can perform complex machine learning tasks on devices such as micro-controllers, mobile phones, smart home devices, etc. We see these in our day-to-day applications, for example - Gmail uses TensorFlow Lite for Smart Reply and Auto-Complete.
 Google Assistant uses it for Natural Language Processing and Understanding.

 ### Resources & References
 1. [Free Udacity Course](https://www.udacity.com/course/intro-to-tensorflow-lite--ud190)